 Most of the internal awards are made each spring at the annual departmental awards ceremony (generally the last Friday of classes spring semester) for the subsequent academic year or summer session.
-For other awards the scholarship recipients will be notified when a scholarship is awarded.
+For other awards, the scholarship recipients will be notified when a scholarship is awarded.

 Scholarship Fund Disbursements

 Failure of the recipient to register for classes (at least 12 semester credit hours for undergraduates and 9 semester credit hours for graduate students) by the published UH late registration deadline will constitute an automatic forfeiture of the scholarship, with the exception of the Field Camp Scholarships.
-For Field Camp Scholarships, failure of the recipient to register for the UH Earth and Atmospheric Science Department Field Camp the summer of the award will constitute an automatic forfeiture of the scholarship.
-Travel grants must be used by the student within the following fiscal year for travel expenses to present a talk or poster at a national or international professional meeting.
-Travel grants can be used after graduation, but funds not used within one fiscal year after the award will be forfeited.
+For Field Camp Scholarships, failure of the recipient to register for the UH Earth and Atmospheric Sciences Field Camp the summer of the award will constitute an automatic forfeiture of the scholarship.
+Travel Grants must be used by the student within the following fiscal year for travel expenses to present a talk or poster at a national or international professional meeting.
+Travel Grants can be used after graduation, but funds not used within one fiscal year after the award will be forfeited.
 Documentation of travel and the presentation must be provided for reimbursement.